kyverno/website/content/en/docs/Installation/_index.md

 * view, list, and watch resources to apply validation policy rules during background scans.
 * create, update, delete, get, list, and watch resources managed via [generate policy](/docs/writing-policies/generate/) rules.

-Kyverno creates the following roles that are bound to the `kyverno-service-account`
+Kyverno creates the following roles that are bound to the `kyverno-service-account` ServiceAccount.

 {{% alert title="Tip" color="info" %}}
 Use `kubectl get clusterroles,roles -A | grep kyverno` to view all Kyverno roles.